Audi Q4 e-tron Review & Prices

 The ‘45’ has 286hp and can go from 0-62mph in 6.7 seconds (0.1secs faster in the all-wheel drive model), while the ‘55’ has 340hp and a 0-62mph time of 5.4 seconds.
 Improvements to the motors for 2024 mean they’re more efficient than before, and we did see a slight improvement to 3.4miles per kWh in our time with the car.

-If you want to maximise range then the entry-level, rear-wheel drive ‘45’ model is the one to go for, with official figures suggesting 330 miles is possible.
+The Audi Q4 e-tron offers an electric range of up to approximately 306 to 329 miles on a full charge, depending on the model and driving conditions.
+If you want to maximise range then the entry-level, rear-wheel drive ‘45’ model is the one to go for, with official figures suggesting 329 miles is possible.
 The ‘55’ car has a maximum range of 319 miles.

 Fast public charging has been improved too, so you now have a maximum of 175kW in all-wheel drive models and 135kW in rear-driven models.
 The result is a 10-80% charge time of less than half an hour.